 MARCH Nacogdoches really comes alive in the spring.
-Celebrate by perusing fresh produce and hand-made treats during the Farmer’s Market’s annual Spring Fling, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
-Wrap up your perfect Saturday with a wild night at the Nacogdoches County PRCA Championship Rodeo.
+Celebrate by perusing fresh produce and hand-made treats at the Nacogdoches Farmers' Market, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
+Wrap up your perfect Saturday with a wild night at the Nacogdoches Pro Rodeo and Steer Show.

 APRIL There’s a whole lot of beauty to behold around town this month.
-Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala, a fundraiser that benefits the SFA Gardens.
-Browse Vintage Market Days, a three-day shopping event featuring architectural salvage, repurposed finds, jewelry, clothing and more.
-Then peruse Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.
-April also means it’s time for the Oldest Town in Texas Biker Rally and Barbecue Cook-Off, an annual event that brings bikers of all stripes to the Nacogdoches County Civic & Expo Center for a weekend of full-throttle fun.
+Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
+Peruse the art at Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.

 JUNE Summer starts scrumptiously with the Texas Blueberry Festival, — the anchor event of a blueberry-sweet weekend full of activities in Nacogdoches!
 The Blueberry Bluegrass Concert in the Park sets a relaxing tone the night before in Festival Park.
 Downtown also plays host to the annual Juneteenth parade.
-As the temperature rises, keep the kids cool with a visit to Splash Kingdom waterpark.
+As the temperature rises, keep the kids cool with a visit to Splash Kingdom Waterpark.